 Counseling, guidance, psychological services, and social services are available to all students.
 Mental health, probation and law enforcement agencies are actively involved in the activities that contribute to improving the safety of the school environment at RCOE.
 Prevention/intervention programs are used to create a safe drug-free learning environment.
-The types of issues addressed through these programs that impact students are:
+Some of the issues addressed through these programs that impact students are:

 - Gang Risk Intervention

 - Conflict Management

 - Classroom Management

 - Hate Violence-Motivated Behavior

 - Harassment

 - Child Abuse Reporting

-- · Commercial Sexual Exploitation of Children
+- Commercial Sexual Exploitation of Children

-Existing school discipline rules and procedures are reviewed prior to the beginning of each school year to ensure they address student behavior problems and school safety issues.
-The rules and procedures are given to all students and parents upon enrollment and explain codes of conduct, unacceptable behavior, and disciplinary consequences.
-The dress code states that students should be dressed appropriately for normal school activities and that students' attire should reflect pride and respect.
+Existing school discipline rules and procedures are reviewed at the beginning of each school year to ensure they address student behavior problems and school safety issues.
+The rules and the procedures are given to all students and parents upon enrollment explaining codes of conduct, unacceptable behavior, and disciplinary consequences.
+The dress code states that students should be dressed appropriately for normal school activities; students' attire should reflect pride and respect.
 Health and safety are guidelines to acceptable school attire.